la2050/archive/_projects/2016/restoring-and-reimagining-the-worlds-first-polyphonoptic-sculpture-in-downtown-los-angeles.md

   We see the Triforium as a beacon.
 It’s been there all along.
 We just need to turn it on.
+Please explain how you will define and measure success for your project.​: >- Our baseline measure for success will be the basic restoration of the Triforium to its intended functionality: all 1,494 multicolored glass cubes cleaned and the incandescent bulbs within them replaced by LED bulbs, the 40 year-old wiring updated to modern safety and efficiency standards, and the room-sized machinery at its feet replaced by a programmable computer networked to the bulbs and an updated instrument that aurally evokes the sculpture’s original 79-note glass bell carillon.
+With the free app that will allow the public to interface with this piece of public art, we can count downloads and active users per month.
+These are the quantifiable indices.

+  The real measure, however, will be on the ground in Fletcher-Bowron Square: if Angelenos begin to gather in this vastly underutilized public space during the day to play music together, and at night to see their music light up the heart of the city, we will know we have succeeded.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Technical infrastructure (computers etc.)
+  - Community outreach
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/restoring-and-reimagining-the-worlds-first-polyphonoptic-sculpture-in-downtown-los-angeles/scontent-sjc3-1.cdninstagram.com/vp/4a62f65538090842362663dad77db055/5C62A9F5/t51.2885-15/e35/20482077_1500261080035522_7220567506136596480_n.jpg
 organization_name: The Triforium Project